Command-Line Interface#

 --minutes defaults to 5. --json is not in scope for this subcommand.

-Adopters with an app.domain.<x>.jobs/ layout can use the discover_tasks() walker to import every module under any jobs subpackage at startup, replacing manual enumeration in QueueConfig.task_modules:
+Applications with an app.domain.<x>.jobs/ layout can use discover_tasks() to import every module under each jobs package at startup.
+This replaces a manual list in QueueConfig.task_modules:

 from litestar import Litestar